ykhwong/ppt-ndi/README.md

 ## INTRODUCTION
 PPT NDI transfers PowerPoint presentations via NDI technology released by NewTek.
 Can be also used as a character generator because it supports transparency.

-The latest version is PPT NDI (20190405).
+The latest version is PPT NDI (20190427).

 ## HOW TO USE
-1. Download the ppt_ndi_20190405.7z from https://github.com/ykhwong/ppt_ndi/releases and extract it.
+1. Download PPT NDI from https://github.com/ykhwong/ppt_ndi/releases
+2. If you have downloaded the installer, execute the pptndi_setup.exe.
+After the installation, click Start button and select "PPT NDI".
-2. Simply run the executable "ppt_ndi.exe"
+3. If you have downloaded the 7z file, decompress it and simply run the executable "ppt_ndi.exe"
-3. Please select either one of the following modes.
+4. Please select either one of the following modes.

 * PowerPoint SlideShow Mode
 * Classic Mode